Dynamics of Cross-Platform Attention to Retracted Papers: Discussion

 Although we studied the largest set of retracted papers to date, our work is not without limitations.
-First, not all problematic papers that should be retracted are retracted\cite{ioannidis2005most, fanelli2018opinion} and not all retracted papers are mentioned and traceable on major online platforms.
+First, not all problematic papers that should be retracted are retracted \cite{ioannidis2005most, fanelli2018opinion} and not all retracted papers are mentioned and traceable on major online platforms.
 Our findings are based solely on the subset recorded in the Altmetric database, which may not be representative of all problematic papers.
 Second, the Altmetric database may not cover all mentions of each paper.
-For instance, when a news outlet, such as the \emph{New Scientist}, posts a tweet with a link to its piece that covers a research paper, this tweet and its retweets would not necessarily be tracked by Altmetric unless they explicitly contain the unique identifiers of the paper.
-Third, our two matching schemes controlling for topic, temporal effects, co-author team size, and online popularity leave other potential factors, such as author reputation and prestige of affiliation, uncharted.
-Future work should thus expand on the matching used here and explore controlling for more factors that could impact attention volume and might even depend on the research area in question.
-Fourth, our uncertainty analysis is focused on a single platform.
-While Twitter accounts for about 80\% of all posts in the Altmetric database, future work needs to test our content-related findings on other online platforms.
+For instance, when a news outlet, such as the \emph{New Scientist}, posts a tweet with a link to its piece that covers a research paper, this tweet and its retweets would not necessarily be tracked by Altmetric unless they explicitly contain the unique identifier of the paper.
+Third, our matching scheme controlling for journal topic, publication year, co-author team size, and author citation impact leaves other potential factors, such as prestige of affiliation, uncharted.
+Future work should thus expand on the matching used here and explore controlling for more factors that could impact attention volume.
+Fourth, our detection of critical mentions is focused on a single platform.
+While Twitter accounts for a large fraction of all posts in the Altmetric database, future work needs to test our content-related findings on other online platforms.
+Fifth, our study analyzes public attention to retracted papers.
+Distinguishing different types of online audiences including academics and professionals who engage with problematic papers is an interesting avenue for future research.